Synthetixio/synthetix-v3-labs/proxy-architecture-poc-4/README.md

 * Deploy system moduels with `npx hardhat run scripts/deploy-modules.js`
 * Generate main proxy router with `npx hardhat run scripts/generate-proxy.js`
 * Deploy main proxy router `npx hardhat run scripts/deploy-proxy.js`

+### Open questions

+#### How big can the router contract be?

+Regarding deployment sizes, running `generate-test-proxy` produces a router contract with 20 modules with 40 functions each (800 selectors).
+With 200 runs optimization, this router contract compiles and deploys just fine.
+This shows that the number of routings available should not be limiting at first glance.

+If this limit ever needed to be exteneded, the router contract could be constructed at a bytecode level, or even switched at any time to a storage based approach (which wouldnt be good for runtime gas costs).

+#### Do runtime gas costs increase as the router grows in size?

+TBD

+Although untested, this is expected to be true, which would be unfortunate.

+If so, there might be better ways to identify which implementation a selector belongs to by some sort of function that combines the selector with some sort of constant, and directly produces the target implementation.